 - Cat perches: DIY using scrap wood, stained using Minwax stain in Natural, and finished with two coats of Minwax Helmsman Spar Urethane in Satin.
 Hung using regular indoor shelf brackets sprayed down with a Rustoleum rust-proof white spray paint.

-(In July, I posted an update about some of the changes we’ve made to this space.
-See the updated post here!)
+(In July, I shared an update about some of the changes we’ve made to this space.
+See the updated pics here!)

 Love what you did.
 What did you use for the decking?